tytydraco/yessleep/out/The_House_of_Attics_and_Basements_Part_1.md

 He took back the glass from my hand and waved me away.
 I promised not to return to the attic and kept my word as long as my father lived.

 The morning after I reviewed the video footage of the Smear, I dressed in my oldest jeans and t-shirt, and opened a fresh bottle of scotch for added courage.
+I took my father’s knife from my pocket, trying to remove the top packaging as he once had, but ended up cutting my thumb.
+He had never bothered to teach me most of his tricks.
 As usual, I drew a small black line in sharpie a few fingers beneath the top of the bottle.

 It had been nearly thirty years since my last trip up to the attic.
 I realized that I’d been avoiding it as if my father were still around to terrorize me.
 All the more reason to do this.
 I took a long drink as I reached the pull cord to the attic.